tylim88/Firelord/README.md

 when a document is created via `add`, `create` or `set` without option, two things will happen:

 1. createdAt field path is created, and the value is firestore server timestamp(current server timestamp).
-2. updatedAt field path is created, and the value is new Date(0), it starts at beginning of the time.
+2. updatedAt field path is created, and the value is `null`.

-when a document is updated via `update` or `set` with option, updatedAt field path is updated and the value is firestore server timestamp.
+when a document is updated via `update` or `set` with option:

+1. updatedAt field path is updated and the value is firestore server timestamp.

 This behaviour may be undesirable for some people.
 I will improve this in future by giving the developer choice.